 In one incident in mid-2019, the private details of 24 NHS employees were exposed after someone in the HR department accidentally sent an email to a team of senior executives.

 While the employee apologized, the exposure of PII like this can lead to medical identity theft and even physical harm to the patients.
+We outline even more consequences of misdirected emails in this article.

 Just last month, NHS coronavirus contact-tracing app details were leaked after documents hosted in Google Drive were left open for anyone with a link to view.
 Worse still, links to the documents were included in several others published by the NHS.